Import Pipeline¶

 2. Using runImportPipeline¶

 runImportPipeline is the sole orchestrator.
-Entity services call it from their importFromFile() method after performing two pre-flight checks:
+Entity services call it from their importFromFile() method after two pre-flight steps:

 - Resolve the target academic year (fall back to the tenant's ACTIVE year if none is supplied).